LVinaud/TravellingSalesman-/README.md

 ## Approach

-First, I need the cities to be generate.
-So theres a city struct which contains a int x and an int y and I need an array of cities.
+First, I need the cities to be generated.
+There's a city struct which contains an int x and an int y and I need an array of cities.
 Initially, those cities were being generated with random x's and y's at the beggining of the code, this was bad for comparing purposes.
-In order to solve this, i created a separated program to create and store in a file an array of randomly generated cities(cidades.c).
+In order to solve this, I created a separated program to create and store in a file an array of randomly generated cities(cidades.c).

+Now the main code reads from that file to start.

+Randomly initialize the population with a given number of individuals by creating a population array of individual structures which contain an int array and a double fitness(to store the distance of its path).
+After this, their arrays are shuffled.

+Score each individual and the one with the lowest fitness or distance is copied to the variable best.
+The best won't die nor be mutated until a new one is found.

+Mutation - There's a lot of ways this can happen, the most simple might be to randomly choose two cities to swap places.
+A mutation rate might even increase how many times this happens to each individual.

+The scoring, selection and mutation processes repeat until the number of generations is met.
+You might be thinking I forgot about crossover, but it was intentionally left out as it was most proeminently just generating random beings.
+The code without the graphics and with the most basics strategies can be seen in travelling.c